 And while the average road is little more than a necklace of potholes strung together with tyre tracks, the main roads between towns are splendid, well-maintained tarmac strips – with speed ramps to deter the bus drivers from going too fast.

-The most luxurious form of ground transport is provided by express bus companies; a few of them, such as Dar Express, deserve their reputation for safety and comfort; you may want to ask your hotel or a local which bus company is currently the most reliable.
+The most luxurious form of ground transport is provided by express bus companies; and a few of them, such as Dar Express, deserve their reputation for safety and comfort; you may want to ask your hotel or a local which bus company is currently the most reliable.
 These express buses run to a fixed timetable and will leave without you if you’re late.
 Buy your tickets in advance.
 The cheaper alternative is the ordinary buses, which leave when full.
 These are cheap but you definitely pay for what you get.
 As with all forms of local transport, ask your fellow passengers what the correct fare is before handing any money over to the ‘conductor’; rip-offs are the rule rather than the exception on many journeys.

 Tanzanian minibuses: the dalla-dallas

-<< Travelling in Tanzania | Other transport in Tanzania >>
+<< Travelling in Tanzania | Money in Tanzania >>